FlorentCLMichel/quetta/manual.typ

 #v(paragraph-skip-b)

 The next example is the third version of the King's Letter which would have been part of a dropped epilogue to the Lord of the Rings trilogy, available on #link("https://glaemscrafu.jrrvf.com/english/lettreduroi.html")[glaemscrafu.jrrvf.com].#footnote[The Tengwar version shown here slightly differs from the original one by combining #gondor[r|h] into #gondor[rh] and #gondor[l|h] into #gondor[lh].
-I am not sure why the original version does not use these symbol; this may reflect Tolkien's evolving view on Sindarin writing.]
+I am not sure why the original version does not use these symbols; this may reflect Tolkien's evolving view on Sindarin writing.]
 We use the three symbols ‘,.,’ to end paragraphs to reproduce the symbol #gondor[,.,].

 #v(paragraph-skip-b)